ipa-lab/InferlogHolmes-Appendix/README.md

 Follow the instructions in [StudyReproduction/readme.md](StudyReproduction/readme.md) to setup the docker image used in the study and test the application in a reproducible environment.

+## Study Analysis
+### Main Analysis
+We have prepared two notebooks for the analysis presented in our study.
+The main analysis is conducted here: [StudyAnalysis/study_data_analysis.ipynb](StudyAnalysis/study_data_analysis.ipynb).
+In this notebook you will find all the quantitative tests, we've conducted for this study, as well as plots that summarize data for both the quantitaive and the qualitative analysis.
+In this notebook you'll also find some plots that did not make it to the paper due to space limitiations.

+### Bayesian Analysis
+The Bayesian analysis conducted for RQ1 - H1 can be found here: [StudyAnalysis/bayesian_data_analysis.ipynb](StudyAnalysis/bayesian_data_analysis.ipynb).
+This notebook contains the full model together with plots, posterior checks and posterior predictive samples from a secondary prediction model.